 8. Take public transport to and from the airport

-However, that can be difficult when you arrive at an unknown destination.
+Yes, that can be difficult when you arrive at an unknown destination.
 In that case, I like to use Google Maps before my flight so I know what my options are when I arrive.

-Frequently asked questions
+Frequently asked questions on carbon offsets

 If you book directly at virginaustralia.com, you can use cash or Velocity Points to buy carbon offsets.
 Look for the Carbon Offset option under Travel Extras.
 If you’ve already made your booking, go to Manage Bookings.

 You can carbon offset your flight when you book on jetstar.com.

 Singapore Airlines doesn’t yet offer the option to buy carbon offsets when booking on the airlines’ website.
 Therefore, you’ll need to purchase offsets through a third party.
 Look for one with the Australian Government’s Carbon Neutral Certification.

 Emirates does not yet offer the option to buy carbon offsets when booking on the airlines’ website.
 So same as above, you’ll need to purchase offsets through a third party.
 Look for one with the Australian Government’s Carbon Neutral Certification.